Flat Holography & Holographic Renormalization: Scalar Field

 This expansion allows us to compare the asymptotic expansion \eqref{eq:TRasymptoticFullFieldRepackaged} with the massless limit of \eqref{eq:Formal_massive_tr_solution}.
 We can relate the free functions in the following way

 with $\nu$ given by \eqref{eq:nuDef}.
-In this very formal language, one has to be careful with the well definedness of the operator $\sqrt{-\partial_t^2-m^2}^{-\frac{1}{2}}$.
+In this very formal language, care must be taken to ensure that the operator $\sqrt{-\partial_t^2-m^2}^{-\frac{1}{2}}$ is well-defined.
 This operator is more rigorously defined in terms of its Fourier transformation, for which we find

 Here, $\tilde{\phi}_{1}$ and $\tilde{\phi}_{2}$ were defined in \eqref{eq:solutiontr} whereas $\tilde{\phi}^{\mathrm{(I)}}$ and $\tilde{\phi}^{\mathrm{(II)}}$ were defined in \eqref{eq:TRasymptoticFullField}.